SC seeks government’s reply on plea seeking to ban Zoom video calling app

 In April, the Union Home Ministry had issued an advisory on the secure use of Zoom meeting platform by private individuals.
 It said that it not for use by government offices, officials or official purposes.

 The advisory said that Zoom is not a safe platform.
-Those private individuals who would still like to use Zoom for private purposes may following the guidelines, the MHA had also said.
+Those private individuals who would still like to use Zoom for private purposes may follow the guidelines, the MHA had also said.

 Broad objective of this document is to enable/disable certain settings is to: